Irish Soda Bread

 Frequently Asked Questions

-In the 1800s, the cross on this Irish bread was thought to keep the Devil escape from the bread as it baked.
-It’s also a symbol of giving thanks.
+In the 1800s, the cross on this Irish bread was thought to let the Devil escape from the bread as it baked.
+It’s also a symbol of giving thanks and protection of the home.

 Use the recipe’s baking time for guidance.
 But also watch for the slash to expand and the loaf to be golden brown.